The Best Podcast Apps for Android – September 2019

-While Google Play Music can most certainly playback your podcasts and organize them as need be, it’s no secret the app is slowly but surely on its way out the door.
-As Google prepares to reorganize Play Music under the YouTube banner, they’ve also been making sure that podcasts work properly within the Google application to play them back wherever you are.
-One of the best features of Google Home and Google Assistant comes from its ability to playback the newest episodes of your favorite podcasts wherever you are, and with the addition of podcast management right within the Google app, you can now use that same feature on your actual device.
+Google has had a dedicated podcasts app for more than a year now, and for some, it’s become their default app on Android.
+While Google Play Music may support podcasts, it’s also on its way out, being replaced on the music streaming side of things with YouTube Music.
+For podcasts, Google has shifted to their Podcasts app, which syncs with Google Home and Google Assistant to offer synced playback across your multitude of devices.
 The idea is simple: when you look up a podcast through Google, you can tap on “More episodes” from the search result screen.
 This opens up a description for the podcast, the option to stream and download each episode, a subscribe button for the podcast, and the ability to add a shortcut to the podcast to your home screen (showing the podcast artwork with a small G in the corner of the display).

 The player UI is pretty basic, but works well enough for basic listening.
 At the bottom of the screen, the player UI automatically hides itself, appearing on the show page and in your notification tray.
 You get options to play and pause, skip back 10 seconds and ahead 30 seconds, and adjust your speed between .5x and 2x; unfortunately, there’s no sleep timer as of yet.
 By default, all your downloaded episodes clear 24 hours after being finished and unfinished episodes delete themselves after 30 days.
 It’s a really basic player right now, but we wouldn’t be surprised if Google spins this out of the Google app and into an official podcast application sometime in the near-future to give Android a proper podcast player.
 It’s certainly usable (and free without ads!), but for podcast junkies, it probably won’t fit the bill completely.

-In mid-2018, Google officially unveiled the new Podcasts app, complete with its own Play Store listing, and a slightly new redesign that looks better than the version originally showcased here (the photos above show the new version, along with its new icon).
+When Google officially unveiled the new Podcasts app, complete with its own Play Store listing, the experience improved quite a bit.
 Everything has remained basically the same, but the app having an official standalone application outside of the Google App does allow it to become a more mainstream offering.
 The application also allows you to automatically pick up playback on any device with Google Assistant built in, but of course, that does remove desktop sync for the time being.
 Still, it’s good to see that Google has pushed forward with a more advanced podcasting application, and we hope to see the app gain more abilities as we move forward.
 First on our wish list: the ability to add podcasts to the app by RSS feed and URL, something you currently cannot do.